Your experience is valuable.

 “Why would you keep doing something that’s no longer fun?

-“The reason is immaturity—you simply can’t yet fully see the distance between your current experience and the experience you want.
+“The reason is immaturity—you simply can’t yet fully see the importance to you of the experience you really want.

 “Though you feel guilty about your choices, you don’t yet have enough perspective to make better ones.”

-I see more and more as I prepare to share my experience that using weed addictively makes getting high a lot less fun than it could be.
+I see more and more as I prepare to share my experience how using weed addictively makes getting high a lot less fun than it could be.

 I wrote this a few days later (again, high):